haf/expecto/README.md

 - `--fscheck-end-size`: FsCheck end size (default: 100 for testing and 10,000 for stress testing).
 - `--list-tests`: Doesn't run tests, print out list of tests instead.
 - `--summary`: Prints out summary after all tests are finished.
-- `--allow-duplicate-names`: Allow duplicate test names
+- `--allow-duplicate-names`: Allow duplicate test names.
-- `--my-spirit-is-weak`: Don't print UTF8 emojis in the output
+- `--my-spirit-is-weak`: Don't print UTF8 emojis in the output.

 ### The config